5 Written questions

 - Which of the following was produced in experiments on primitive Earth conditions conducted by Miller-Urey and others?

-some of the organic compounds needed for life could be formed abiotically → Urey and Miller, using a sterile container with boiling water, a reducing atmosphere, an electric spark, and a condenser, were able to determine that
+Organic molecules important to life could have been formed from a vast array of simple chemicals. → Urey and Miller, using a sterile container with boiling water, a reducing atmosphere, an electric spark, and a condenser, were able to determine that

 endosymbiosis → The phenomenon that probably gave rise to the organelles in eukaryotes is

 paraphyletic → Kingdom Protista can be described as